NoelioPerez09/Recovery-MCMC/README.md

 # Recovery-MCMC
-## Description
-Bed Topography mapping of the Recovery Ice Stream using Sequential Gaussian Simulation (SGS) and the Metropolis–Hastings (Markov Chain Monte Carlo) algorithm.

-## Note
+## Overview
-Please download the images if you want to see them in fullscreen, don't use the "Open image in new tab" as GitHub doesn't handle .svg visualization in fullscreen well.
+This project forms part of the larger DEMOGORGN project with the objective to create a map of the Bed Topography of the entirety of Antartica :aq: that is both as realistically rough and detailed as the Topographies produced by a Sequential Gaussian Simulation (SGS) and that also obeys the physical principles of conservation of mass (via ice flux residuals) as much as BedMachine3 or ideally more.
+Here specifically, we're mapping the Topography of the [Recovery Ice Stream](https://doi.org/10.1002/2017JF004409) one of Antarctica’s longest and fastest glaciers, sliding roughly 35 billion tons of ice into the ocean each year.

 ## Initial Topographies
+Please download the images if you want to see them in fullscreen.
+Do not use the "Open image in new tab" as GitHub doesn't handle .svg visualization in fullscreen well.

 ![BedMachine](./figures/bedmachine.svg)

 Topography of BedMachine3, the current benchmark for ice flux divergence loss and mass conservation residuals.